tyler-bennett52/image-lambda/README.md

-# image-lambda
+# image-lambda (Lab 17)

-repo for an AWS lambda
+Repo to house a copy of an AWS lambda.

 ## Author: Tyler Bennett